h8moss/website_updates/README.md

 ```
 This will make the check run every hour.

+I also recommend you make the command available even if the user is ont logged in, this will prevent a command line window to appear when the command runs.
+To do this, open the task scheduler app, find the task, and mark the correct option, it should be very simple, but look up a tutorial if you don't know how to do it

 ### Linux and Mac OS

-Setting up a cron job on Linux and mac is similarly quite easy, we just need to open the cron tab by running the followinf command:
+Setting up a cron job on Linux and mac is similarly quite easy, we just need to open the cron tab by running the following command:
 ```
 crontab -e
 ```